ubports/docs.ubports.com/appdev/index.rst

   - Terminal: `false` if will not run in terminal window
   - Type: Specifies the type of the launcher file.
 The type can be Application, Link or Directory.
   - X-Ubuntu-Touch: `true` to make the app visible
+  - X-Ubuntu-XMir-Enable: `true` if your app is built for X

 .. todo:
   link to official .desktop specifications